Chapter 10 Hypothesis Testing with Two Groups

 n | 165 | 135 |

-- On a number or cultural, demographic, and political measure, the states in the American South stand out as somewhat different from the rest of the country.
+- On a number of cultural, demographic, and political measures, the states in the American South stand out as somewhat different from the rest of the country.
 The results shown here summarize the mean levels of several different variables in southern and non-southern states, along with the overall standard deviation for those variables.
 Use this information to calculate the difference between the means of the two groups of states for each variable, along with Cohen’s D. For which variable is the impact of region the strongest?
 For which variable is the impact of region the weakest?
 Do any of these differences surprise you?

 Variable | South Mean | Non-South Mean | Standard Deviation |